 It turned out that we needed much more time in the market after not only we realized how unprepared we were for the trip but also we’re very hungry after the long bus ride that included an extended rest stop in Lucena City‘s grand central bus terminal.

-We offered the driver extra money if he would we willing to wait for us.
+We offered the driver extra money if he would be willing to wait for us.
 He agreed but reminded us again that there were only two ferry trips to the island every day and that the first one is due to leave in about an hour or so.
 I immediately looked for a place to eat while the rest did their shopping.

-I found a restaurant that advertised “tapsilog” (beef “tapa” – beef marinated in vinegar, spices and garlic, then dried and fried – with a serving of fried rice (“sinangag”) and fried egg (“itlog“)) and placed two orders along with a serving of “bulalo” (beef soup).
+I found a restaurant that advertised “tapsilog” (beef “tapa” – beef marinated in vinegar, spices, and garlic, then dried and fried – with a serving of fried rice (“sinangag”) plus a fried egg (“itlog“)) and placed two orders along with a serving of “bulalo” (beef soup).
 Balong and Johan arrived a few minutes later with two big jugs of water and cookies.
 They placed their orders while I bought a package of fish-flavored “kropek” (flour cracklings) from an elderly lady selling an assortment of snacks.

-I looked up on the menu board again and noticed that the place also served a version of the province’s famous “pancit habhab.”
+I looked up the menu board again and noticed that the place also served a version of the province’s famous “pancit habhab.”
 Also known as “pancit Lukban” in honor of the town where it originated, the very distinct taste of the noodles is what it’s all about.
-As soon as we cleaned up our plates, I placed three (3) more orders of the noodle dish for our dinner in case we could not easily find a place to eat in the island.
+As soon as we cleaned up our plates, I placed three (3) more orders of the noodle dish for our dinner in case we could not easily find a place to eat on the island.
 Lelen, meanwhile, looked for beer as well as some bread to go with the delectable ‘pancit’.

 We loaded our goodies to the waiting tricycle and the driver took us first to a nondescript office of the local port authority where we registered our names and paid the island’s environmental protection fee of PHP 50 (USD 1.05) per.
-Several PHP 10 paper tickets served as the receipt with the name of the place we intended to stay in the island scribbled on them.
+Several PHP 10 paper tickets served as the receipt with the name of the place we intended to stay on the island scribbled on them.

-The oversized “bangka“ (canoe) with double bamboo outrigger was still busy loading some of its cargoes and passengers when we arrived at the port of Mauban at about 10:50 AM.
+The oversized “banca“ (canoe) with double bamboo outrigger was still busy loading some of its cargoes and passengers when we arrived at the port of Mauban at about 10:50 AM.
 We registered our names again on a ledger that was passed around and paid the ferry fee of another PHP 50 (USD 1.05) per.
 The boat did not leave until about 11:30.
 I snapped away on my small Canon camera as the “M/B Neneng” slowly pulled away from the port of Mauban.